expressivegraphics/expressivegraphics.github.io/2018/instructions.md

 \setcopyright{none}
 ```

-For the camera-ready submission, please remove `\setcopyright{none}`.
-To comply with the ACM copyright policies.
+For the camera-ready submission, remove `\setcopyright{none}` to comply with the ACM copyright policies.

 ### Supplemental material
 {: .top1}